-- Remark 1.64. (i) The following necessary and sufficient condition generalizes and is weaker than the two sufficient conditions given in Proposition 1.63: every trajectory of system (1.9) is asymptotically convergent if and only if all sinks of the condensation digraph of G(F) are aperiodic subgraphs of G(F).
-We refer the interested reader to Exercise E1.6 for the notion of condensation digraph and to Chapter 8 of [Meyer, 2001] for the proof of this statement and for the related notion of ergodic classes of a Markov chain. - (ii) Without introducing any trajectory w, the result of the proposition can be equivalently stated by saying that
+(i) The following necessary and sufficient condition generalizes and is weaker than the two sufficient conditions given in Proposition 1.65: every trajectory of system (1.6.6) is asymptotically convergent if and only if all sinks of the condensation digraph of G(F) are aperiodic subgraphs of G(F).
+We refer the interested reader to [Meyer, 2001, Chapter 8] for the proof of this statement and for the related notion of ergodic classes of a Markov chain.
+Also, we refer the interested reader to Exercise E1.12 for the notion of condensation digraph.

+(ii) Without introducing any trajectory w, the result of the proposition can be equivalently stated by saying that